-For instance, you can withdraw money over the counter at other branches without getting slapped with a fee.
-Interbranch deposits are likewise free of charge.
 They also have a Transfer to Anyone feature if you want to securely transfer money online to unenrolled BPI accounts.

 In terms of interest rates, BDO offers as much as 1.25% for its Optimum Savings Account holders.
 The highest that BPI can offer is only 0.75% for those with an Advanced Savings Account.

 However, as mentioned in the previous section, interest rates aren’t the best way to gauge the performance of a savings bank.
 If anything, even the highest interest rate can only give you coffee money every year unless you have millions in cash to put in the bank.